javascript-tutorial/en.javascript.info/1-js/09-classes/02-class/article.md

 alert(Object.getOwnPropertyNames(User.prototype)); // constructor, sayHi
 ```

-Here's the illustration of what `class User` creates:
+Abstractly, we can illustrate this process of `class User` creating a function as:

 ![](class-user.png)

-So `class` is a special syntax to define a constructor together with its prototype methods.
-There are also quite a few additional features here and there, we'll study them later on.
+`Class` is a special syntax to define a constructor together with its prototype methods.
+In addition to its basic operation, the `Class` syntax brings many other features with it which we'll explore later.

 ## Class Expression

 Just like functions, classes can be defined inside another expression, passed around, returned etc.

-Here's a class-returning function ("class factory"):
+Here's a class-returning function - otherwise known as a "class factory":

 ```js run
 function makeClass(phrase) {